testcontainers/testcontainers-node/docs/features/containers.md

 A wait strategy will resolve the call to `.start()` only when a start condition is met.
 This allows you to ensure the container can perform its work before resolving.

-There are many built-in wait strategies, supporting varying conditions,  see [wait Strategies](../wait-strategies).

 A strategy can be a single condition or a composition of a few conditions.
 Here is an example of the latter:

 ```javascript